OzLievano/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is when a function has everything it needs to successfully invoke itself.
+THis keeps the lexical environment inside the function or in its function scope.Its important understand closure in Javascript to ensure that variables declared are specifically used when only necessarry, which ultimately keeps your clone clean.
 2. Study the following code, then answer the questions below.

 ```js